-Nintendo Quest very quickly becomes a road movie, following Jay and Rob and crew south, cruising highways into the States and an array of second-hand stores and basements so impressively stocked with mint-condition gaming relics that they'd turn anyone a Hyrulean shade of green with envy.
+The film is a road movie, following Jay and Rob and crew south, cruising highways and an array of second-hand stores and basements so impressively stocked with mint-condition gaming relics that they'd turn anyone a Hyrulean shade of green with envy.
 Online sales being off limits, Jay meets a world of comparably enthusiastic sorts, some who are more than happy to aid his mission, while others basically get in the way.
 Collecting can be pretty competitive, so it turns out.
-As Jay's quest unfolds, we're given a basic history lesson on Nintendo, and learn why it is that this one system's software means so much, not just to this film's makers but also video gaming as we know it today.
+As Jay's quest unfolds, we're given a basic history lesson on Nintendo, and learn why it is that this one system's software means so much, not just to this film's makers but to video gaming as we know it today.

 "Dreams are worth it, regardless of obstacles," is Rob's reply to me, the same response he gave anyone else asking the same question during the film's production.
 "This just happens to be a cool, gamer-related dream."